axesup/combate/Technical-overview.md

 # Project files overview

 * /app: Client application source.
 Code written here runs in the **browser**.
-* /bin: Development bash utility scripts.
 * /public: Client application output.
 This is what the browser fetches from, and is built from /app, /vendor and /test.
-* /server: Server application.
-Code written here runs on the **server**.
-Unlike the client application, no pre-compilation is needed; Node compiles the CoffeeScript files dynamically.
 * /test: Testing files.
 * /vendor: Third-party resources for the client(like jQuery, Bootstrap, and so on..) (server resources are governed by npm).
 * config.coffee: Brunch config, mainly for compiling /app and /vendor into /public.